-Every company will have different rules when it comes to what actions are prohibited with time cards.
+Every company will have different rules when it comes to what actions are prohibited with their timekeeping system.
 However, there are some issues that are universal.
-Things such as signing coworkers in –and clocking in for hours not worked are clearly against the rules –and this should be stated in the policy.
+Things such as signing coworkers in – and clocking in for hours not worked are clearly against the rules for tracking work time –and this should be stated in the policy.
 Be sure to outline prohibited actions to ensure that your employees know and understand which things are not acceptable.

-Exceptions to standard time card procedures could include things such as overtime, or vacation pay.
-You should be sure to include these exceptions in your time card policy so your team knows what they can expect –and so your payroll staff will know how to handle unique situations.
+There are several exceptions to standard time card procedures that you should be sure to include in your time card policy.
+This is so your team knows what they can expect –and so your payroll staff will know how to handle unique situations.

 Finally, it is important that you include disciplinary actions that may be taken in the case of time card fraud, or if time cards are used improperly.
-You should outline the steps that supervisors should take if they discover –or suspect that an employee is committing time card fraud or misusing their time cards.
+You should outline the steps that supervisors should take if they discover –or suspect that an employee is lying about the number of hours they reported for a workweek .
 In many cases, supervisors are able to handle a minor offense on their own before coming to you for further direction.
 But more serious cases –such as forging a time card, may require more drastic action, and in some cases can even lead to termination of employment.
 This should be outlined so your supervisors and the rest of your team are all on the same page, and understand the procedure for handling time card fraud.

 While time card policies will vary considerably from company to company –ensuring that you have yours clearly stated in a written policy is important.
 Make sure each of your workers has a copy –and that they have signed –indicating that they have read, and agree to the policy and the terms and conditions therein.
 You should also ensure that any amendments or updates to the policy are read, and signed by your team.
 Finally, have a look at the U.S. Department of Labor to make sure that you’re clear on your responsibilities and obligations as an employer, and to ensure that your policies are in line with the law.
 It’s also a good idea to run any policies that you create by an attorney –just to be certain that they’re in compliance.